Digital Nomad Life in Saudi Arabia

 When we asked people what advice they would give someone preparing to move to Saudi Arabia, they said:

 "You will have great fun.
 Just make sure you get housed on Arabian Homes or The Cove.
 Arabian Homes is an open compound, a bit out in the sticks (17Km from Royal COmmission) and is a mature compound i.e. a bit faded.
 The Cove is westerners only, in the Royal Commission and is brand-new.
 But it's very popular and not easy to get into.
-May be a waiting list," remarked one foreigner who made the move to Yanbu.
+May be a waiting list," said one expat who made the move to Yanbu.

 Get Quote